 Since the RAID subsystem's controller features flash firmware, it is not necessary to change the hardware flash chip in order to upgrade the controller firmware.
-User can simply re-program the old firmware through the RS-232 port.
+User can simply re-program the firmware through the R-Link port.
 New releases of the firmware are available in the form of binary file at vendor's FTP.
 The file available at the FTP site is usually a self-extracting file that contains the following:

-XXXXVVV.BIN Firmware Binary (where "XXXX" refers to the model name and "VVV" refers to the firmware version)
+XXXX-VVV-YYYYYYY.BIN Firmware Binary (where "XXXX" refers to the model code, "VVV" refers to the firmware version, and YYYYYYYY is the firmware date code)